 The module’s organising rationale encourages you to explore the relationship of literature to culture, and to see literary texts as mediating and constituting ‘culture’ but also as material artefacts circulating in different fields of social and political meaning, commercial value, and global exchange.

-In each block you’ll have the choice to study material from the perspective of ‘books and readers’, ‘form and genre’ or history and context’.
+In each block you’ll have the choice to study material from the perspective of ‘books and readers’, ‘form and genre’ or 'history and context’.
 This broad conceptual structure will allow you to select and study exciting primary texts and make original comparative connections between different works without being bound by a fixed reading list.
-The enhanced three-part optionality of the module model will also give you greater choice and freedom in how you navigate module material and will encourage active learning through integrated independent study.
+The enhanced three-part optionality of the module gives you greater choice and freedom in how you navigate module material and will encourage active learning through integrated independent study.

 The module is divided into four blocks.
 Each block has a core text that you're expected to study.
 These works have a large amount of associated teaching material, and your tutor will refer to them in tutorials.
 You'll also choose from three strands of study in each block, with three texts in each strand, which means you'll study 13 texts in total.

 You'll start with a Foundation Block that provides all the skills needed for research and study at postgraduate level.
 Designed to support students new (or returning to) English studies, as well as updating those progressing directly from an English BA qualification, this section outlines the optional structure of the MA.
 It introduces the three major topics covered in the numbered blocks under the broad theme of ‘Literature in the World’.
 The core text in this block is Joseph Conrad’s controversial (and topical) colonial novella Heart of Darkness (1899).
 You’ll learn about Conrad’s intercultural background and examine the debate over representation, racial difference and colonial history sparked by the depiction of African people in his work.
 You’ll also consider what it means to study Conrad at the present time and in the light of a renewed critical attention to Britain’s colonial past.